Native Video Ad

 adPlayer:didChangeBufferedTime:

-Called when the buffered time of the video changes.
+Called when the buffered progress of the ad video changes.

 - (void)adPlayer:(GFPVideoController *)videoController didChangeBufferedTime:(NSTimeInterval)bufferedTime {